• Skip to primary navigation

 Cheese sticks are always a good appetizer or snack, but a few other things are great about this recipe.
 You can prep them ahead of time and keep them in the freezer until you are ready to cook.

 Also, if you are a fan of Cheez-Its®, you have to give this a try!
-This recipe stays true to cheese sticks but gives a distinct Cheez-It® flavor for anybody that loves these little crackers or wants to try something different.
+This recipe stays true to cheese sticks but presents a distinct Cheez-It® flavor for anybody that loves these little crackers or wants to try something different.

 Why Use Cheez-Its®